EUROPEAN PRESS PUBLISHERS CELEBRATE THE WORLD INTELLECTUAL PROPERTY DAY.

-Therefore, on World Intellectual Property Day, EMMA and ENPA, together with their members, newspaper, and magazine publishers of all sizes across Europe, are calling on EU Member States to promptly transpose the press publishers right, as the deadline for its transposition in national law expires on 7 June 2021.
+Therefore, on World Intellectual Property Day, EMMA and ENPA, together with their members, newspaper, and magazine publishers across Europe, are calling on EU Member States to promptly transpose and implement the neighbouring right for press publishers.